venkat1004/talentscout/README.md

 Groq (AI API for generating technical questions)
 A GitHub account (for version control)
 1. Clone the repository
-Clone the repository to your local machine using:
+Clone the repository to your local machine:

 bash
 Copy code